splunk/splunk-connect-for-snmp/docs/configuration/worker-configuration.md

 If you don't use polling at all, set `worker.poller.replicaCount` to `0`.
 If you want to use polling in the future, you need to increase `replicaCount`.
 To monitor traps, adjust `worker.trap.replicaCount` depending on your needs and `worker.sender.replicaCount` to send traps to Splunk.
 Usually, you need significantly fewer sender pods than trap pods.

-This following is an example of `values.yaml` without using autoscaling:
+The following is an example of `values.yaml` without using autoscaling:

 ```yaml
 worker: